azeemkhot/azure-healthcare-EMR-project/README.md

-# Healthcare Revenue Management Data Engineering Project
+# Healthcare Revenue Management (Azure Data Engineering Project)

 This project demonstrates the implementation of a modern data engineering pipeline for a Healthcare Revenue Cycle Management (RCM) system using Azure Data Engineering services and the Databricks Medallion Architecture.